 Coupon apps make it a breeze for today’s busy Canadian households to save money with couponing.
 You can search for the exact coupon you want in seconds, then use it later with your smartphone or upload your receipt for “cash back”.
 Discounts for online shopping are even easier to apply.

 Digital couponing has become very popular as the use of smartphones has grown.
-Coupon use in Canada has increased even further as grocery prices soar.
+Coupon use in Canada and across North America has increased even further as grocery prices soar.
+They’ve also become part of strategic grocery shopping, especially among Millennials.

 TIP: If you shop in-store, make sure you ask about price-matching policies!